 The “Mr. Crow” referred to by Parsons is Septimus Crowe (1844-1903).
 [For more about Septimus Crowe and about the Lumholtz and Starr trips to Lake Chapala in the 1890s, see my Lake Chapala Through The Ages, an Anthology of Travellers’ Tales.]

 One real mystery stemming from Parsons’ description above is the identity of the “English lady who visited Chapala thirty-nine years ago”.
 Just who was she?
-Clearly, she must have visited Chapala in around 1897-98.
-The most obvious candidate appears to be The Honorable Selina Maud Pauncefote, daughter of the British Ambassador in Washington, who returned from a trip to Mexico in March 1896, coincidentally on the same train as Lumholtz.
+Clearly, she must have visited Chapala in the period 1895-1898.
+There seem to be two likely candidates.
+The first is The Honorable Selina Maud Pauncefote, daughter of the British Ambassador in Washington, who returned from a trip to Mexico in March 1896, coincidentally on the same train as Lumholtz.
 The only known article by Pauncefote relating to Chapala is “Chapala the Beautiful”, published in Harper’s Bazar (1900).
-She may well have met or known Crowe, who had been a British Vice Consul in Norway, though she makes no mention of him in her article.
+It is very likely that she may met and knew Crowe, since he had been a British Vice Consul in Norway, though she makes no mention of him in her article.
+The second candidate is Adela Breton, a British artist who visited (and painted) several archaeological sites in Mexico in the years after 1894, though her connection to Septimus Crowe is less clear.

 The bulk of Parsons’ paper is devoted to her argument that the Lake Chapala miniatures are prayer-images, similar to those used in Oaxaca and elsewhere: